mattiapettene/PX4-mini-drone/docs/hitl.md

 - Enable HITL mode, openening <code> Setup > Safety </code>
 - Select the airframe, choosing Setup > Airframes > HIL Quadcopter
 - Calibrate the RC and enable it setting COM_RC_OVERRIDE = 3

+ADD PART TO DISABLE MAVLINK AND SET MICROXRCE

 Then close QGroundControl to proceed with the remaining setup.

 ### Companion board configuration